MedPhysUL/delia/README.md

 There are 3 main concepts in this code :

 1. `PatientDataModel` : It is the primary `dicom2hdf` data structure.
 It is a named tuple gathering the image and segmentation data available in a patient record.
-2. `PatientDataGenerator` : A  [Generator](https://docs.python.org/3/library/collections.abc.html#collections.abc.Generator) that allows to iterate over several patient folders and create a `PatientDataModel` object for each of them.
+2. `PatientsDataGenerator` : A  [Generator](https://docs.python.org/3/library/collections.abc.html#collections.abc.Generator) that allows to iterate over several patient folders and create a `PatientDataModel` object for each of them.
 3. `PatientsDataset` : An object that is used to create/interact with an HDF5 file (a dataset!).
-The `PatientDataGenerator` object is used to populate this dataset.
+The `PatientsDataGenerator` object is used to populate this dataset.

-### A deeper look into the `PatientDataGenerator` object
+### A deeper look into the `PatientsDataGenerator` object

-The `PatientDataGenerator` has two important variables:  a `path_to_patients_folder` (which dictates the path to the folder that contains all patient records) and a `series_descriptions` (which dictates the images that needs to be extracted from the patient records).
+The `PatientsDataGenerator` has two important variables:  a `path_to_patients_folder` (which dictates the path to the folder that contains all patient records) and a `series_descriptions` (which dictates the images that needs to be extracted from the patient records).
 For each patient/folder available in the `path_to_patients_folder`, all DICOM files in their folder are read.
 If the series descriptions of a certain volume match one of the descriptions present in the given `series_descriptions` dictionary, this volume and its segmentation (if available) are automatically added to the `PatientDataModel`.
 Note that if no `series_descriptions` dictionary is given (`series_descriptions = None`), then all images (and associated segmentations) will be added to the dataset.

-The `PatientDataGenerator` can therefore be used to iteratively perform tasks on each of the patients, such as displaying certain images, transforming images into numpy arrays, or creating an HDF5 dataset using the `PatientsDataset`.
-It is this last task that is highlighted in this package, but it must be understood that the data extraction is performed in a very general manner by the `PatientDataGenerator` and is therefore not limited to this single application.
-For example, someone could easily develop a `Numpydataset` whose creation would be ensured by the `PatientDataGenerator`, similar to the current `PatientsDataset` based on the HDF5 format.
+The `PatientsDataGenerator` can therefore be used to iteratively perform tasks on each of the patients, such as displaying certain images, transforming images into numpy arrays, or creating an HDF5 dataset using the `PatientsDataset`.
+It is this last task that is highlighted in this package, but it must be understood that the data extraction is performed in a very general manner by the `PatientsDataGenerator` and is therefore not limited to this single application.
+For example, someone could easily develop a `Numpydataset` whose creation would be ensured by the `PatientsDataGenerator`, similar to the current `PatientsDataset` based on the HDF5 format.

 ## Organize your data